Ian Bell: 2011: India

 During the 2011 summer, Bell was an integral part of the team that inflicted a 4 – 0 Test whitewash over the Indian cricket team in friendly home conditions and seaming pitches, helping England to become the number 1 team in the world for the first time since the ICC ranking came into existence.
 Bell was involved in a controversial run out during the series.
 Believing the ball to be dead after reaching the boundary, Bell left the middle to head in for tea, however the ball had not actually crossed the boundary and was promptly thrown in by the fielder and the bails taken off.
 Initially given out, the Indians retracted their appeal at tea and Bell returned to carry on his innings straight after.
 Bell scored his first double ton in the series, a test best of 235.
 For taking this decision the Indian captain, Mahendra Singh Dhoni, won the 'Spirit of the cricket' award at the 2011 ICC Awards.

-His innings of 159 against India at Nottingham was nominated to be one of the best Test batting performance of the year 2011 by ESPNCricinfo.
-For his performances in 2011, he was named in the World Test XI by Cricinfo.
+His innings of 159 against India at Nottingham was nominated to be one of the best Test batting performance of the year 2011 by ESPNcricinfo.
+For his performances in 2011, he was named in the World Test XI by ESPNcricinfo.